 That is a total budget of about 18,6€ per day and per person.

-Vietnam has a climate called "monsoon" but let it be said, considering the length of the country the climate is not quite the same everywhere!
+Vietnam has a "monsoon" climate let's be honest, considering the length of the country the climate is not quite the same everywhere!

 Afterwards, as you can see in the small illustration above, there is basically no really bad time to come to Vietnam, although ideally it is better to give up coming between July and August because of the heavy rains.